You can learn different paracord knots and hitches to make life easier, especially when camping or when you're up for some outdoor adventures.

 Do this step behind (or, in this picture, to the right of) the two other loops.
 Doing this paracord knot allows you to adjust the length of the paracord.

 With the taut line unweighted, slide your hitch up and down the line.
 It should move without restrictions.
 Pull your paracord tight to cinch it in place on the line.

 3. The Slippery Hitch

-If you’re working with your paracord knots, you need to learn the slippery hitch.
+If you're working with your paracord knots, you must learn the slippery hitch.
 It is ideal for situations when you need to untie your hitch fast.

 When fastened over an object, the hitch holds strong.
 Once you remove the item, a simple tug on the paracord will undo it.